Eviction Moratorium Updates for California Commercial and Residential Landlords

 While the state and federal moratoriums only apply to residential tenancies, last year many Bay Area municipalities enacted eviction moratoriums that apply to commercial tenancies, many of which are still in effect.

 In San Francisco, the commercial eviction moratorium covers commercial tenants that are registered to do business in San Francisco, have worldwide gross receipts in 2019 at or below $25 million, and missed a rent payment between March 16, 2020 and March 31, 2021 due to COVID-19 related financial impacts.
-However, it does not cover tenants that occupy space in property that is zoned or approved for office use.
+However, it does not cover tenants (other than 501(c)(3) nonprofit entities) that occupy space in property that is zoned or approved for office use.
 Where a tenant qualifies, the landlord must give the tenant written notice and at least one month to cure before seeking to recover possession of the premises.
 In addition, landlords must provide covered commercial tenants time after the moratorium ends (referred to as the “Forbearance Period”) to repay the missed rent, with the length of time varying depending on the number of full-time equivalent employees (FTE) the tenant has.
 Moreover, so-called "Tier 1" tenants – i.e., tenants with 10 or fewer FTEs – have the option to terminate their leases early if they are unable to pay rent due to COVID-19-related financial impacts.
 In addition, commercial landlords may be able to recover possession early (i.e., before the end of the Forbearance Period) if the landlord owns less than 25,000 square feet of gross floor area and can demonstrate that a significant financial hardship is created by the inability to evict.

 Oakland's commercial eviction moratorium covers "small business" tenants, defined under Gov. Code § 14837(d) as a business having fewer than 100 employees, average annual gross receipts of $15 million or less and principal office located in California.
 Under Oakland's moratorium, a commercial tenant cannot be evicted if non-payment of rent was caused by “a substantial decrease in income (including but not limited to a decrease caused by a reduction in hours or consumer demand)” caused by COVID-19 or governmental response to COVID-19, and it is documented.
 The moratorium extends through the end of the "Local Emergency" as declared by the City of Oakland last March, which presently does not have a defined end date.